 One more year, DrupalCamp Spain is getting closer and closer.
 This year, it’ll take place in Jerez de la Frontera, and it’ll be during the second half of May (22nd, 23rd and 24th of May, to be precise).
 Last year’s camp in Valencia was a bit of a miss for me, as I had some troubles with the schedule, and could only attend to a couple of sessions, so I’m more excited this time, given that it’s been a while (2 years, I could say!) since my last DrupalCamp.
+That place is very relaxing, I can not wait to go and have a good time, eat a snack and read a baby stroller review while I wait for the DrupalCamp to start.
 And it’s always a great pleasure to meet and talk to friend made on previous camps, as well as new people of the Spanish community.

 This time, I’ve been brave enough to submit a session proposal, which, oh boy, has been accepted!
 I’ll be talking about code generation, and some underground tools within the Drupal sphere to help developers skips the most boring parts of the job, and focus on the technical challenges instead.
 I’ll be also helping my colleague @jpoesen in his talk about Panels.
 But, what else is in the schedule?
 Here are the five sessions that I’m most interested in at the moment:

 After been working with Drupal for almost four years, I could say that I’ve been asked (or I’ve been involved) in projects with rather uncommon requirements about editorial flexibility.
 I’ve seen rather crazy and groundbreaking solutions on the topic, and developed my own ones, which I still look at without being sure of whether I like or dislike them.
 I’m currently working on a project which will demand this flexibility in some areas, too, so I’m excited to see what this session brings to the table.